 Olives are a source of good-for-you unsaturated fat.
 Foods that are high in fat take longer to digest, which leaves you feeling satisfied longer.
 A little goes a long way.
 Look for travel-sized half-cup servings of olives that are great on the go and will keep hunger at bay.
-Team it with a low-fat string cheese.
-You can also add a couple of teaspoons of chopped olives to salads and sandwiches at lunch to kiss afternoon insatiability good-bye.
+Team it with a slice of low-fat string cheese.
+You can also add a couple of teaspoons of chopped olives to salads and sandwiches at lunch to kiss goodbye to the afternoon’s insatiable appetite!

 Just one cup packs a whopping 4.3 grams of fiber for just 41 calories.
 People who consume spinach during a meal feel much more satisfied than those who abstain, according to a recent study.
 One possible reason?
 Spinach is a voluminous veggie that helps to fill the stomach.
 If you want to eat steamed spinach